AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 	chart4.negativeFill('darkred');
 ```

-Actually, it's better to use color in Sparklines to put your customers' attention to some facts, using charts of the same type.
-You can emphasize the first and the last points, the max and the min ones, negative or normal points - this will make the comparison much easier.
+Actually, the main purpose of colorizing Sparklines is to put your customers' attention to some facts, using charts of the same type.
+You can emphasize the special points - this will make the comparison much easier.

+Those special points are: the first, the last, the max, the min and negative ones.
+The rest are normal.

+Using the {api:anychart.graphics.vector.Stroke}**.stroke()**{api} and {api:anychart.graphics.vector.Fill}**.fill()**{api} paramenters, we can change these points' stroke and color accordingly.
+As a method of highlighting the point we can also enable labels, markers and hatchFills (see next paragraph for hatchFills).

-Let's have a look on two different line sparklines with negative points emphasized:
+Let's have a look on two different line sparklines with negative points emphasized with color:

 {sample :width 688 :height 100}BCT\_Sparkline\_Chart\_14{sample}